jdrichards-pursuit/python-and-jupyter-notebooks-installation/README.md

 ## 8. Set up a virtual environment

-For Jupyter notebooks, it's recommended to use a virtual environment:
+For Python projects, it's recommended to use a virtual environment.
+This environment controls any packages you install into the workspace:

 ```bash
 python3 -m venv venv